-- Phuket Island, about 90mins south of Khao Lak and renowned for its colourful night life is also a great stop-off for divers and snorkelers, but if you’re not the diving type you can explore Phang Nga Bay by speed-boat or sea kayak, stopping off at James Bond Island, made famous by the 1974 film ‘The Man With the Golden Gun’ before visiting the floating Sea Gypsy village.
-Phuket is also very popular with surfers, playing host to annual surfing competitions, though there is a great ‘secret spot’ near Khao Lak…if you’re interested GVI staff will show you the way!
+Phuket Island, about 90 mins south of Khao Lak and renowned for its colourful night life is also a great stop-off for divers and snorkelers, but if you’re not the diving type you can explore Phang Nga Bay by speed-boat or sea kayak, stopping off at James Bond Island, made famous by the 1974 film ‘The Man With the Golden Gun’ before visiting the floating Sea Gypsy village.
+Phuket is also very popular with surfers, playing host to annual surfing competitions, though there is a great ‘secret spot’ near Khao Lak…if you’re interested, staff will show you the way!

 If you need to stay additional nights before or after your project you need to book these separately, ask your travel consultant for help.

-Airport pick-ups can be arranged from Phuket Airport between 12:00 and 18:00 the day prior to your start date, if requested.
-The meeting point on the arrival date (Saturday) is at 10:00 at Phuket Airport Place (Hotel), it's a 5 min walk from arrivals.
+Free airport pick-ups can be arranged from Phuket Airport the day prior to your start date, if requested.
+The meeting point is at Phuket Airport Place (Hotel), it's a 5 min walk from arrivals.

 From Sunday to Thursday, dinner and lunch is prepared for the group by cooks from the village.
 On Friday and Saturday volunteers and staff prepare their meals together.
 Breakfast includes bread, toast, margarine, milk and oats.
 Lunch and dinners are usually local rice and noodle dishes with curries and stirfries.
 Expect to eat a lot of rice!
 We offer 3 meals a day but extra snacks and drinks are at your own expense.